 Delano admits that both he and his business partner fair worse on the weekends when they don’t interact with their team and have more time to dwell on the news.
 However, he says they’ve both remained fairly positive and see this crisis as a stress test for their company.

-While it’s important to stay informed, avoid consuming news 24/7 and seek out reliable sources of information like the Centers of Disease Control.
+While it’s important to stay informed, avoid consuming news 24/7 and seek out reliable sources of information like the Centers for Disease Control.

 Fraynd says he’s encouraged everyone to keep to their routines, such as making your bed each day, exercising, eating healthy, drinking enough water and so on.

 “For me, this means continuing my healthy daily habits – waking up early, going for runs with my dog, continuing my meditation practice, reading good books (currently I am reading The Infinite Game by Simon Sinek), limiting my news intake and focusing on positive intakes of information as much as possible,” Fraynd says.
 “This also means being present at home, at work and in whatever I am doing.
 I can only live in the here and now and worrying about the future will not help.”

 You can expect to feel a range of emotions during this crisis and it’s important to manage your expectations.
 Consider what you can and can’t control at this time.

 “While we may not be able to control the virus, we can control some of nature that surrounds us, and we can get outside and smell the newly mowed grass and see some order in our lives in this time of chaos,” Delano says.

 One form of normalcy is right outside the door.
 While it may feel like the world is ending, stepping out into your backyard will quickly remind you that spring is still happening.